 In addition to teaching staff there are a number of professionals whose role involves helping children with special educational needs:

-- Speech and Language Therapists (SALT) - deal with a range of issues including how children speak and how they communicate and interact with others
+- Speech and language therapists - deal with a range of issues including how children speak and how they communicate and interact with others

-- Physiotherapists (PT) - work to overcome physical difficulties including: posture, core stability, sensory integration and strength.
+- Physiotherapists - work to overcome physical difficulties including posture, core stability, sensory integration and strength.

-- Occupational therapists (OT) - help children with motor skills, coordination and daily functioning.
+- Occupational therapists - help children with motor skills, coordination and daily functioning.

-- Educational psychologists (Ed Psychs or EPs) - uncover a child's underlying difficulties and problems through a range of tests, sub tests and assessments.
+- Educational psychologists - uncover a child's underlying difficulties and problems through a range of tests, sub-tests and assessments.

 Action to take if you think your child has a special educational need

-Much will depend on the age and severity of the need, as we outline below.
+Much will depend on the age and severity of the need.

 Talk to your child's health visitor, nursery or pre-school teacher or headteacher.
 They will advise you on action you can take at this stage.
 For some conditions, medical, behavioural, motor issues (such as dyspraxia) or speech difficulties for example, your GP can be a good first contact.
 They can refer you to therapists or for further assessments.
-The government green paper on special needs proposes that all children should be assessed for special needs during these early formative years.
-It is likely the onus will be on specially trained health visitors but the paper does not say how they will be trained or when.
+The government proposes that all children should be assessed for special needs during these early formative years, though trained health visitors are thin on the ground.

 Talk to your child's class-teacher, the school's SENCo or head teacher.
 Voice your concerns; it may be they haven't spotted things you have, or that they have some concerns which, when coupled with yours, suggest some form of intervention may be appropriate.

-If the school (or health professionals) share your concerns, they will decide on the appropriate type and level of support or intervention - usually school action or school action plus in school, or referral to a therapists if you have sought medical help.
+If the school (or health professionals) share your concerns, they will decide on the appropriate type and level of support or intervention – this might be extra help in school, or referral to a therapist if you have sought medical help.

 Exceptionally, medical and/or health professionals may decide your child needs to undergo a statutory assessment, with a view to your child being give an education, health and social care (EHC) plan.

 If the school doesn't share your concerns and you are still not happy with the explanations given, pursue the matter, seeking independent advice or information if necessary.
 Your GP or health visitor may be able to help.
-Alternatively, if you can afford it, seek out independent advice from an Educational Psychologist.
+Alternatively, if you can afford it, seek out independent advice from an educational psychologist.

-Private EP reports usually cost between £300 and £500 but may be more.
-Their findings are not binding, a school does not have to act on them but it may be enough to set the ball rolling or to give you peace of mind.
+Private ed psych reports usually cost between £300 and £500 but may be more.
+Their findings are not binding - a school does not have to act on them - but it may be enough to set the ball rolling or to give you peace of mind.

 The Children and Families Bill 2014 changed the face of special needs and placed a new focus on special educational needs and disability (SEND).
 The act and code cover children and young people who have a disability if they also have SEN. Educational needs are the key reason for a plan being issued.
-Young people with a disability, with health and/or care needs but no SEN are not covered by the act and code but they are covered via other acts including The Equality Act 2010 and the Health and Social Care Act 2012.
-Existing Statements will be phased out by 2018 and LDAs by 2016.
+Young people with a disability, with health and/or care needs but no SEN, are not covered by the act and code, but they are covered via other acts including The Equality Act 2010 and the Health and Social Care Act 2012.
+Existing SEN Statements are being phased out.

 How do I find out what is available in my local authority?

-If your child has an EHC plan you or your child can, with the help of your LA, name the maintained mainstream or special school you would like your child to attend, you can also name an academy or free school, a non-maintained special or independent special school (ie one that caters wholly for children with SEN) or a further education or sixth form college where applicable.
-The school has to admit your child unless the governing body thinks doing so would be ‘unsuitable for the age, ability, aptitude or SEN of the child or young person; or the attendance of the child or young person there would be incompatible with the efficient education of others; or the efficient use of resources’.
+If your child has an EHC plan you, or your child can, with the help of your LA, name your chosen state mainstream or special school, or independent special school if it is on the government’s approved list.
+The LA must name the school you choose in the EHC plan unless it thinks doing so would be ‘unsuitable for the age, ability, aptitude or SEN of the child or young person; or the attendance of the child or young person there would be incompatible with the efficient education of others; or the efficient use of resources’.
 The ‘incompatible’ part is not defined but case law has set the barrier high - eg simply impacting the education of other children is not sufficient.
 You can also make representations to your LA to name an independent special school not on the government list.

 If your child has an EHC plan and you don’t get the school you named you can appeal to the SEND tribunal.
 The parent or young person must first ‘consider mediation’ but mediation is not compulsory.